-Here’s the list of the Liberal Democrat Prospective Parliamentary Candidates (PPCs) for the next general election.
+Here’s the list of the Liberal Democrat Prospective Parliamentary Candidates (PPCs) for the next general election who have been publicly announced so far.
 If you’d like to help them, a great way to start is by joining the party.

 Liberal Democrat PPCs A-D